Empowerment \ Diversity \ Growth \ Employability

 Before meeting my mentor, I will complete the following (or create a plan to complete it.)

-- Update my LinkedIn profile (connect to peers, professors, and customize URL.)
+- Update my LinkedIn profile (connect to peers, professors, customize URL, etc.)

 - Write a short elevator pitch about myself and my goals that I can email my mentor.